Abdullah111Faisal/Hemo-Bank/Features and Requirements.md

 # Features

 ### 1. Registration and login
  The users are categorized into 3 types i.e. The admin, the hospital/clinic staff, and the donors.
-All users must register in the system as per their type to access the facilities provided by the system.
+All users must register in the app as per their type to access the facilities provided by the application.
 The users can then login with the unique id and password assigned during registration.

  ### 2. Booking blood test appointments